dylngg/pinyon/README.md

 # Pinyon

-Pinyon is a really basic toy ARMv7 kernel targeting the Raspberry Pi 2.
+Pinyon is a toy ARMv7 and AArch64 kernel targeting the Raspberry Pi 2 and 3.
 It presently has the following features:

 - [x] Booting
 - [x] UART console output